 Looking back, it was a ton of work to find and fix those leaks.
 On the plus side, I discovered that our water system piping ran inside a 4 inch conduit buried for the 80ft from the house to the pumphouse.
 By hand digging a new 20 foot trench from the pumphouse to the garage, I was able to run 3 gigabit ethernet cables from the house to the garage.
 I added a nice PoE access point out in the garage and finally have good internet out there after only 4 years of putting that project off.
 The best part is that the new access point got set up so that I could stream baseball games while tending the burn pile.
 Luxury!

 The real reason for V5.0 was to add another connector pin so that VOUT (the basic analog representation of the AC current signal) could go off-board.
-This feature was added to support a new project featuring a processor capable of sleeping until it sees an analog signal exceeded a preset voltage level.
-In that system, the current sensor constantly monitors the AC load, but the processor only wakes when the AC current exceeds about 3/4 of an Amp.
+This feature was added to support a new project featuring a Sparkfun Artemis processor.
+That processor is capable of sleeping until it sees an analog signal exceeded a preset voltage level.
+In that project, the current sensor constantly monitors the AC load, but the processor only wakes when the AC current exceeds about 3/4 of an Amp.

 I had this V5 board made at OSHPark for the first time.
 All of their circuit boards are purple with ENIG (gold plated) pads.
 OSHPark is very cost effective if you have tiny boards, and the V5 is less than 1 sq inch.
 For larger boards, JLCPCB is more cost effective, even accounting for the DHL express fees.